jbottum/t5pat/langchain_markdown46_short.md

 ### XL Model Review

 Now, let's examine the results of the flan-t5-xl model.
 The XL model takes longer but provides better answers.
-Before the XL produces answers to the prompts, it prints the following information message (below) as the script loads its checkpoint shards.
+Before the XL produces answers to the prompts, it prints the following informational message (below) as the script loads its checkpoint shards.
 In our test, this took 49 seconds and it caused a noticable delay between the completion of the Large model output and the start of output from the XL Model.

 ```
 Loading checkpoint shards: 100%|██████████████████| 2/2 [01:38<00:00, 49.17s/it]